salieri11/concord-bft/hermes/README.md

   edit the .env file in the hermes directory.
 If it is not present there, edit the one in the ../docker directory.
 (Hermes simply copies the one from ../docker to hermes if it is not found in the hermes directory.)
+- Hermes can run Concord's configuration generation to generate new configuration files prior to launching tests; however, it does not do so by default.
+The `--runConcordConfigurationGeneration` option must be given to Hermes to run Concord configuration generation, otherwise, Hermes will skip this step and run with the existing configuration files.
+Note that this option will be used during automated testing when Hermes is run by CI to verify that new commits do not break the configuration system.

 ## Running a test suite in Python Virtual Environment
 - Intall the python virtual environment, you could choose anyone you like, here we use Miniconda for example,